 School Engagement Programme

-Taking an idea from concept to creation
+Taking an idea from concept to creation & celebrating it

 It’s proven that employer interactions with young people in school have a beneficial impact on students’ career ambitions

 The Drawing the Future report published in 2018 by the charity ‘Education and Employers’, revealed that the difference between children’s career aspirations from age seven to 17 are marginal.